Balanced matrices: Trace, determinants and eigenvalues associated with balanced matrices

-Any given matrix can be reduced to a reduced row echelon form, reviewed in definition \ref{echelon} by series of row-echelon reduction.
-The three most basic types are Type 1, Type 2 and Type 3.
-Type 1 involves taking the multiple of each entry on a given row.
-Type 2 involves interchanging or the switching of two rows, where as Type 3 consist of adding the output of Type 1 to another row.
-The offshoot of any of these operations on the idenitity matrix is an elementary matrix.
-More precisely applying Type 1 on a given matrix produces an elementary matrix of Type 1, Type 2 produces an elementary matrix of Type 2 and a similar result for Type 3 operation holds.
-To the uninitiated who seeks details on these kinds of operations see \cite{roman2005advanced, meyer2000matrix}.
+where each $\lambda_i$ for $1\leq i\leq 2$ is an eigenvalue of $A$.
+This is a description characteristic of very rare class of matrices of which balanced matrices is a sub-class.

-Balanced matrices are very important theoritically and could have real use application in areas of applied mathematics.
+Balanced matrices are very theoretically important and could have real use applications in areas of applied mathematics.
 The simple and the most basic example of a fully-balanced matrix, as we have seen, is the identity matrix.
 The determinant of this matrix is always $1$.
 This gives us a clue of the distribution of balanced matrices.
-Next we state and prove the following key lemma.

-\begin{lemma} Let $A\in \mathcal{B}_{n}(\mathbb{R})$ be the space of fully-balanced square matrices and let $R_{A}$ be the reduced row echelon form of $A$.
-Then we have \end{lemma}

-\begin{proof} The proof follows by applying elementary row reductions of various types on $A$, highlighted in the ensuing discussion. \end{proof}

 \begin{remark} Henceforth, when we say a balanced matrix it will imply a fully-balanced matrix.
-Otherwise we will specify the context of balanced matrix.
-Next we step an inch towards understanding the distribution of the determinants of balanced matrices, by stating a theorem that tells us that any fully-balanced matrix must be invertible. \end{remark}
+Otherwise, we will specify the context of balanced matrix. \end{remark}

-\begin{theorem} Let $A$ be any fully-balanced square matrix with real entries.
-If the modulus of the entries of $A$ are not all the same, then $|det(A)|>0$. \end{theorem}

-\begin{proof} Let $A\in \mathcal{B}_{n}(\mathbb{R})$, the space of fully-balanced square matrices.
-Then by Lemma \ref{breduction} Next we observe that (See, \cite{meyer2000matrix}) where $E_{i}$ is the $i$ $(i=1,2 \cdots k)$ elementary matrix described in the forgone discussion.
-We remark that each $E_{i}$ is invertible, thus it follows that Since each of the $E_{i}$'s are invertible, $det(E_i)\neq 0$ for all $i=1,2\cdots k$ and we find that and the proof of the theorem is complete. \end{proof}

-\begin{remark} Theorem \ref{det1} is stronger than what was originally stated.
-It gives us a quantitative picture of the nature of the determinants of square balanced-matrices.
-More than this, it reduces the study of the nature of the determinants of square balanced matrices to the study of the determinants of the associated elementary matrices. \end{remark}